 One of the European Union‘s most ambitious projects is to achieve an intelligent energy transition resulting in a sustainable, competitive and secure energy system for all Member States.
-And to achieve this goal, one of the tools the EU uses is the implementation of energy regulations and legislations, including the well-known Energy Efficiency Directive.
+And to achieve this goal, one of the tools the EU uses is the implementation of energy regulations and legislation, including the well-known Energy Efficiency Directive.

-In this article we tell you what the EED is and how it affects your company’s regulatory compliance.
+In this article, we tell you what the EED is and how it affects your company’s regulatory compliance.

 The objective of the European Energy Efficiency Directive